marado/yarn.social/index.md

 ---
 title: Yarn.social
-keywords: yarn, social media, twtxt, decentralised, privacy first
+keywords: yarn, social media, twtxt, decentralized, privacy first
 ---

 # Yarn.social

 <img align="left" width="100" height="100" src="/logo.png" style="padding-right: 5pt" />

-[Yarn.social](https://yarn.social) is a decentralised self-hosted social media that has a privacy-first focus.
+[Yarn.social](https://yarn.social) is a decentralized self-hosted social media that has a privacy-first focus.

 There are no ads, no tracking and no personal information is ever collected or stored.